-Can your brand solve these issues?
+Can your agency solve these issues?
 Maybe so.
 The next problem is retention.

-A brand may be especially vulnerable to turnover in its programmatic staff as the career path internally is less obvious than working for a media agency or technology provider.
+An agency may be especially vulnerable to turnover in its programmatic staff as the career path internally is less obvious than other roles.
 Look for candidates who want to use their knowledge base as an entry point and are excited about emerging channels and platforms beyond programmatic alone.
 For the more curious candidate, the promise of knowledge expansion will be compelling.

 The promise needs to be met.
 Ensure that a program is in place to grow the knowledge base of your programmatic talent and provide opportunities to develop individuals' careers through lateral moves into the broader marketing team.
-Cross-functional training, mentorships, shadowing and career planning are all good tangible first steps.
+Crossfunctional training, mentorship, shadowing and career planning are all good tangible first steps.